Unilever: Salmonella contamination

 In July 2016, rumours about salmonella contamination in cereals spread among Israeli consumers.
 Initially, Unilever did not provide public information about the subject and queries on the matter were rebuffed by the company as a non-story and nonsense.
 On 26 July 2016, Unilever had stopped transferring cornflakes to retailer chains.
 On 28 July, Yedioth Ahronoth reported tens of thousands of boxes of breakfast cereal had been destroyed.
 By 28 July, despite the company's assurances that nothing contaminated was released for consumption, many customers stopped buying Unilever products and started to throw away all cornflakes made by Unilever.
 The company withheld information about the affected production dates.
 Unilever had published more information about Telma cereals handled on the packaging line in which the contamination was discovered and that a Telma announcement had been made: "We again stress that all Telma products in the stores and in your homes are safe to eat.
 According to our company's strict procedures, every production batch is checked and put on hold.
 These products are not marketed until test results for this product series are returned, confirming that all is well.
 If any flaw is discovered, the batch is not marketed to stores, as was the case."
 In the following days the Health Minister, Yakov Litzman, threatened to pull Unilever's licence in Israel.
 He accused Unilever of lying to his ministry regarding salmonella-infected breakfast cereals.

 On 7 August 2016, Globes reported that contamination may be sourced in pigeon faeces, the Health Ministry said that there might be other sources for the contamination and pigeon faeces are not the only possible source.
 Globes also said that the production line is automatic ("without human hands") and the possibility that the source is human is a very slim chance.
-On 8 August 2016, the Israeli Health minister suspended a manufacturing license until Unilever carry out several corrections; the action came after an inspection of the Arad plant, stating "This was a series of negligent mistakes and not an incident with malicious intent by the firm's management and quality control procedures."
-An investigation led by Prof. Itamr Grutto and Eli Gordon concluded that the event was caused by negligence.
+On 8 August 2016, the Israeli Health minister suspended a manufacturing licence until Unilever carry out several corrections; the action came after an inspection of the Arad plant, stating "This was a series of negligent mistakes and not an incident with malicious intent by the firm's management and quality control procedures."
+An investigation led by Itamr Grutto and Eli Gordon concluded that the event was caused by negligence.
 Reportedly the cereals produced between the 18th and 20th at the Arad plant had traces of salmonella.

 Two class actions were filed in Israel, one for a sum of 1.2 million NIS (~$329K USD) against Unilever for hiding the contamination and misleading the public, and another for a sum of 76 million NIS (~$23m USD) against Unilever after a 15-year-old teen had been hospitalised for Salmonellosis after allegedly contracting it from Unilever products.

 On 31 August 2016, Unilever stated that the Tehina products produced by RJM had been contaminated by salmonella.